bugimetal/facedetection/BLOG.md

 ## Final Thoughts

-I had a fun time implementing this service, although it was not easy.
+I had fun time implementing this service, although it was not easy.
-The `pigo` library is not well documented, but luckily author has other projects that are using `pigo`, so it gives us better overview of how this library can be used.
+The `pigo` library is not well documented, but luckily the author has other projects that are using `pigo`, so it gives us better overview of how this library can be used.